Jacob of Serugh

-Jacob of Serugh (ܝܥܩܘܒ ܣܪܘܓܝܐ, /syc/; Iacobus Sarugiensis; c.
-452–521), also called Jacob of Sarug or Mar Jacob (ܡܪ ܝܝܥܩܘܒ), was one of the foremost poets and theologians of the Syriac Christian tradition, second only to Ephrem the Syrian and equal to Narsai.
+Jacob of Serugh (ܝܥܩܘܒ ܕܣܪܘܓ, /syc/; Iacobus Sarugiensis; c.
+452–521), also called Jacob of Sarug or Mar Jacob (ܡܪܝ ܝܥܩܘܒ), was one of the foremost poets and theologians of the Syriac Christian tradition and authors of Syriac literature, second only to Ephrem the Syrian and equal to Narsai.
 He lived most of his life as an ecclesiastical official in Suruç, in modern-day Turkey.
 He became a bishop (of Batnan) near the end of his life in 519.
-He was a Miaphysite (a form of Non-Chalcedonian Christianity), albeit moderate compared to his contemporaries.
+He was a Miaphysite (Oriental Orthodox Non-Chalcedonian Christianity), albeit moderate compared to his contemporaries.

 Jacob is best known for the homilies he wrote in the late fifth and early sixth centuries.
 He wrote in prose, as well as in 12-syllable (dodecasyllabic) meter, which he invented, and he was known for his eloquence.
 According to Jacob of Edessa, he composed 763 works during his lifetime.
 Around 400 survive, and over 200 of those have been published.
 The longest is about 1,400 verses.
 By the time of his death, he had a great reputation.
 His works were so popular that of any author from late antiquity, only the writings of Augustine of Hippo and John Chrysostom survive in a greater number of manuscripts than Jacob's.

-His work earned him many nicknames, including "Flute of the Holy Spirit" (which also belonged to his predecessor Ephrem the Syrian), and "Lyre of the Believing Church" (in Antiochene Syriac Christianity).
-Both Chalcedonian and non-Chalcedonian traditions of Christianity now take him as a saint.
+His work earned him many nicknames, including "Flute of the Holy Spirit" (which also belonged to his predecessor Ephrem the Syrian), and "Lyre of the Believing Church" (in Antiochene Syriac Orthodox Christianity).
+Both Non Chalcedonian and Chalcedonian traditions of Christianity now take him as a saint.